 So how long does it take to learn Italian?

+The most important thing to remember is that the amount of time it takes depends on you.
+The guidelines from the FSI don’t consider the factors such as your individual motivation, your experience with other Romance languages, and the extent to which you are exposed to Italian outside of classroom time.
 Remember, you’ll need confidence and motivation to learn Italian.
 If you are lacking in motivation and confidence, then you’ll need to spend some time looking to improve in this area.
 In addition, you will need to good learning habits and spend time with Italian material that interests you.
 Most of all, regular Italian practice is essential in order to learn Italian.